 There exists a wide gulf between building ordinary products and building products that have a profound impact on the market.
-Unfortunately, many start-up’s, entrepreneurs and businesses believe that large marketing budgets translate into successful market acceptance of their offerings.
+Unfortunately, many start-up’s, entrepreneurs and businesses believe that large marketing budgets translate into successful market acceptance.
 That line of thinking is usually flawed and ends with disappointment or worse, failure.

 Great products are built by people with a high degree of empathy, a firm belief in research, an appreciation for good design, an eye for detail, a high standard for quality, and a passion to deliver real value to the market.